Rufus Sage: Life

-In fall of 1836 he ventured to Washington County, Ohio, where he became teacher and junior intern at the Marietta Gazette.
+In fall of 1836 he moved to Washington County, Ohio, where he became teacher and junior intern at the Marietta Gazette.
 Thereupon in the spring of 1838, he embarked on an enterprise which took him southward with a cargo of ice.
-It did not result in mundane earnings yet proved rich in observations; the events he observed in Louisiana and Mississippi made his mind upon the subject of slavery.
+He made little money from this business venture.
+He decided from his observations in Louisiana and Mississippi that he disliked slavery.

-After returning to civilization, in Circleville, Ohio, he became well known as a writer, speaker and activist.
+After returning to the northern United States, he settled in Circleville, Ohio, out of which base he became well known as a writer, speaker and activist.
 He organised a debating club, which became very popular, and his press connections brought him in contact with the most prominent citizens of the country.
-In 1839 he ventured to Columbus, Ohio, and thereupon he engaged in Ohio State Bulletin.
+In 1839 he moved to Columbus, Ohio, and began working at the Ohio State Bulletin.

-In the early 1840 Sage became a part of political campaign obtaining to promote William Henry Harrison for president.
-A weekly campaign paper, and later on a daily, was edited and published by him, that did most effective service in bringing about the grand result of electing the whig national ticket by an overwhelming majority.
-Sage even exposed a democratic plot to smear his candidate.
+In early 1840 Sage became a part of the political campaign of William Henry Harrison for president.
+At first he edited and published a weekly campaign paper, later on a daily one in support of Harrison and other Whig candidates.

-After the struggles of political campaign his attention was once again drawn to the unknown – so little was known about the territories between Missouri and the Pacific Ocean.
-Incited by a strong desire to explore the vast region beyond the Missouri frontier, Sage organized a party to explore the west.
-Despite the fact that his party was scarce, Sage ventured onwards and later joined a party of Indian traders.
+After the political campaign he decided to venture west of the Mississippi River.

+Sage organized a party to explore the American west.
+Despite the fact that his party was scarce, Sage ventured onwards and later joined a party of traders with Native Americans.
 This period was later described in his famous recollections entitled Scenes in the Rocky Mountains.